-The 300 baud modem interface, now standard in both the Deck Unit and CTD, was optional in Deck Units with serial number 700 and lower and in 9plus CTDs with serial number 785 and lower.

-The 9plus and 11plus V2 must be equipped with the standard data telemetry channel as well as the 300 baud FSK modem channel.
-Additionally, the 9plus must be equipped with the optional serial data uplink.
+The 300 baud modem interface was optional in Deck Units with serial number 700 and lower and in 9plus CTDs with serial number 785 and lower.
+The 9plus and 11plus V2 must be equipped with the data telemetry channel as well as the 300 baud FSK modem channel.
+Additionally, the 9plus must be equipped with the serial data uplink feature.
 The 300 baud modem channel features two-way communications and is used for water sampling commands and responses.
 This channel is also used to communicate with the serial data output instrument.